Heritage

 Heritage-Local-Grants-Photo.jpg

-2024/25 WEDDIN LOCAL HERITAGE ASSISTANCE PROGRAM
+2026/2027 WEDDIN LOCAL HERITAGE ASSISTANCE PROGRAM

-Applications for the 2024/2025 Weddin Local Heritage Assistance Grants are now open.
+Applications for the 2026/2027 Weddin Local Heritage Assistance Grants are now open.

-Applications close at 4:00pm on Sunday 30 June 2024.
+Applications close at 4:00pm on Friday 19 June 2026.

 Grenfell Heritage Study

-A comprehensive heritage study of Grenfell's town centre was undertaken by Tropman and Tropman Architects in 1993.
+A comprehensive heritage study of Grenfell's Town Centre was undertaken by Tropman and Tropman Architects in 1993.
 The Tropman study-area boundary, which was divided into five precincts, is included below.
 As a result of the study a number of places in the town centre were recommended for inclusion in Weddin Shire LEP heritage schedule.
 Some additional places outside the study area were also recommended for listing.
 See proposed heritage schedule below.

 In 2005 Council requested their heritage adviser, Mr Pip Giovanelli to look at buildings and other items in the remaining part of Grenfell and identify additional places of heritage value.
 The result forms the basis of this study.

-Grenfell Heritage Study Cover(PDF, 150KB)
+Grenfell Heritage Study 2006(PDF, 8MB)

 Grenfell Main Street Heritage Study